BhavyaChawlaGit/BhavyaChawlaGit/README.md

 # 👋 Hi,

-### I'm Bhavya Chawla, a recent graduate with a Master's in Computer Science from the Illinois Institute of Technology, specializing in Python programming, data analysis, and machine learning.
+### I'm Bhavya Chawla, and I specialize in Python programming, data analysis, and machine learning.
 Passionate about leveraging data to solve complex problems, I'm actively seeking roles where I can contribute to data science and machine learning projects.

 ## 🔍 What I Do: